 Facet Wealth primarily provides online financial planning services and portfolio management for individuals.
 The firm typically doesn’t offer clients investment management services on a standalone basis but rather provides them as part of its overall financial planning and consulting services.

-The following is a comprehensive list of the firm’s offerings:
+The following is a comprehensive list of the Facet Wealth’s offerings:

 - Investment advisory services and portfolio management